Acme Studios — Orsman Road Studio Award 2026 FAQs

-If you can’t find something, or have further queries please email: [email protected].
+If you can’t find something, or have further queries please email [email protected].

 1) How do I work out when my artistic practice began?

 The period of at least five years and no more than twenty years should begin with the date of your first professional engagement (exhibition, award, commission or project).
-The earliest first date should be 2006 and the latest first date should be 2021.
+The earliest first date should be in 2006 and the latest first date should be in 2021.

 2) Can I include the years I spent in art education?